malpa222/portfolio/_pages/redteaming/in-depth.md

 **How can LLVM compiler infrastructure be used to aid malware development?**

 - Why would a malware developer choose an LLVM based language?
-- How to develop a plugin for LLVM's optimization pipeline?
+- Are plugin development results worth the time spent learning the LLVM infrastructure?
 - How to use control flow flattening obfuscation technique with LLVM?

 ### Research strategies